This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • 1 cup white whole-wheat flour

-• Preheat oven to 400°F. Prepare cookie press by making sure it is clean, loading the selected disc, and removing the top.
+• Preheat oven to 375ยฐF.
+Prepare cookie press by making sure it is clean, loading the selected disc, and removing the top.

 • Fill cookie press, replace lid, and press cookies onto baking sheet by holding press directly on the sheet and pressing the lever.
+(You might need to do a few tester cookies to prime the press.)
 Repeat until press is empty, then refill and repeat.

 Nutrition